ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

   - the death spiral?
   - the overproduction (earnings manipulation) problem.

+### Unit-level Costs (Answer)

+- Very little fixed-cost is allocated to each unit!
+- What are the implications for:
+  - the death spiral? __Less likely, because choice of production volume drives less allocation of fixed costs.__
+  - the overproduction (earnings manipulation) problem. __Still exists, because we are still eventually assigning fixed costs to finished goods.
+Improved accuracy and cost transparency helps, but absorption costing will always have this problem.__

 ### Batch-level Costs

 - __Batch-level costs__: activities that are performed once for each batch of products.